 Horses and pack animals

-Horses are permitted on all open trails in the park.
+Horses, mules, and burros are permitted on all open trails in the park.
 The Bear Valley Trail (between the Mt.
-Wittenberg Trail and the Glen Trail junctions), the Meadow Trail, and the Old Pine Trail are closed to horses on weekends and holidays.
-Horses are prohibited at Kule Loklo, Drake's Beach, Earthquake Trail, Woodpecker Trail, and on roadways.
+Wittenberg Trail and the Glen Trail junctions), the Meadow Trail, and the Old Pine Trail are closed to horses, mules, and burros on weekends and holidays.
+Horses, mules, and burros are prohibited at Kule Loklo, Drake's Beach, Earthquake Trail, Woodpecker Trail, and on roadways.
 Download a Map of trails closed to horses (140 KB PDF).
-Llamas are prohibited from Tomales Point Tule Elk Reserve and the Limantour area from Home Bay to the Coast Trail/Woodward Valley Trail Junction from the beach up to Inverness Ridge.
-Download a Map of trails closed to llamas (180 KB PDF).
+As of May 30, 2023, llamas are not recognized at Point Reyes National Seashore as a designated pack animal and are therefore prohibited from all areas within Point Reyes National Seashore.
 Read the Superintendent's Compendium or contact the visitor centers for further information.

 From March 1 to September 30, kite-flying is not allowed: